ondrej-kvasnovsky/java-handbook/chapter1/how-hash-table-is-created.md

 6
 ```

-## HashMap
+## HashSet

-HastMap is using different approach, it will create initial size of up to the array as power of 2 of the provided size.
+`HastSet` is using different approach, it will create initial size of up to the array as power of 2 of the provided size.
 Here is how it works.

 ```
 int tableSizeFor(int cap) {